-Usually, the neural network models take complex input and provide simple output but in GANs it’s just opposite.
+Usually, neural network models take complex input and provide simple output but in GANs it’s just the opposite.
 GANs are a very young family member of Deep Neural Network Architecture.
-Introduce by Ian Goodfellow and his team at the University of Montreal in 2014.
-GANs are a class of unsupervised machine learning algorithm.
+Introduced by Ian Goodfellow and his team at the University of Montreal in 2014.
+GANs are a class of unsupervised machine learning algorithms.
 In our previous post, “Deep Learning – Introduction to GANs”.
 I introduced the basic analogy, concept, and ideas behind “How GANs work”.
 This post will do a little bit of a deep dive.

 Let’s do a small recap about GANs

-- Other neural net is called as Discriminator, evaluates work for the first neural net for authenticity.
+- Another neural net called a Discriminator, evaluates work for the first neural net for authenticity.